krlwshu/React-IMS-Prototype/README.md

 -```npm start``` - **will run the prototype in development mode, ```npm build app``` wont work as backend proxy is configured for development and API requests will fail.**

 #Notes:
 - Line ```Server.js Line 372``` needs to be updated with SMTP credentials, supplied offline (just a test account).
-But is can use any other Microsoft test account instead for the purposes of sending emails.
+But is can use any other Microsoft test account instead for the purposes of sending supplier notification emails.